 - 2 Articles

-Asset Management is the only department authorized to obtain and keep license plates, titles, or registrations for all UF vehicles, vessels, trailers, or aircraft from the Department of Motor Vehicles (DMV).
+Asset Management is the only department authorized to obtain and keep license plates, titles, or registrations for all UF vehicles, vessels, trailers, or aircraft from the Department of Motor Vehicles (DMV) and Federal Aviation Administration (FAA).
 In addition, Asset Management provides oversight of toll violations.View allVehicle Tags, Titles, Tolls, and Use